Use the Six Thinking Hats to Improve Brainstorming and Collaboration

 Improving Team Brainstorms

-Do you have someone in brainstorm sessions that are always shooting down new ideas?
+Do you have someone in brainstorming sessions who is always shooting down new ideas?
 Maybe you’re that person?

-When the Black Hat enters the brainstorm too soon, it squashes the free exchange of ideas.
+When the Black Hat enters the brainstorming session too soon, it squashes the free exchange of ideas.

 To increase creativity in your brainstorming sessions: